SchuylerG22/LondonHouseProject/_pages/dairy-and-poultry.md

 show-title: true
 ---

 Dairy and poultry, for the most part, had less strongly tied political and national associations than did beef and fish.
 However, it is still important to track how these more “stable” foods changed in consumption throughout the year.
-What is particularly striking is that dairy takes a stark increase in consumption in March..
-It is plausible this is due to the dramatic decrease in beef consumption  in this month, which is perhaps being supplemented with an increase in dairy consumption.

-What is also particularly curious is that, unlike any other food, poultry shows a dramatic increase in consumption in April.
-This will require further research as the project develops to see whether there are any religious, social, or agricultural reasons which could be causing an unprecedented increase in consumption.
+Although these foods were considered to be more consistent and less politically malleable, there are some interesting anomalies which occur that deserve exploration both in the project and by other food historians.

 <div class='tableauPlaceholder' id='vizSheet3'>
   <noscript>